 - V-7b Screen ancillary facilities. - V-S-14a Upper Reservoir Revegetation-Newly planted vegetation (per Mitigation Measure USFS-37) shall be fertilized, irrigated, and maintained by the Applicant.
-Vegetation survival shall be guaranteed by the Applicant for the life of the LEAPS project.
-Upon abandonment of the reservoir, dam, pumping facility, the Applicant shall restore the land-scape to near-natural conditions, as directed by the CNF.
+Vegetation survival shall be guaranteed fertilized, irrigated, and maintained by the Applicant for the life of the LEAPS project a period of five (5) years or until the restored vegetation has been determined by the CNF to be sufficiently established.
+Upon abandonment of the reservoir, dam, pumping facility, the Applicant shall restore the landscape to near-natural conditions, as directed by the CNF.
 The Applicant shall provide a bond to the CNF sufficient for removal of facilities and restoration of the landscape. - USFS-37 Condition No. 37-Scenery Conservation Plan.